SiddharthSaravanan/SiddharthSaravanan.github.io/_portfolio/portfolio-5.md

 Each line going from one image to the other denotes a matching feature found in both the images.

-As a final step, we remove some of the matches based on angles.
+As a final step, we remove some of the potentially inaccurate matches based on angles and z-scores.
+In the above image, the yellow line segments are matches that were found to be inaccurate based on this method.

 Once The CNN has performed the initial matching between the input microwave image and the generated microwave image, we attempt to identify and eliminate potential false matches using a method of finding angles and z-scores.
-As seen in Fig. 3, we draw line segments between the matched points of the two images to denote the matched features in the images.
-To identify whether a feature point in the reference image (which has been matched to another feature point in the secondary image) has been matched falsely or not, we consider the k-nearest neighbouring feature points of the point in consideration within the reference image (Fig. 4) and we calculate the angles of the lines formed by these k points and their corresponding matching points in the secondary image (Fig. 5).
+As seen in the above image, we draw line segments between the matched points of the two images to denote the matched features in the images.
+To identify whether a feature point in the reference image (which has been matched to another feature point in the secondary image) has been matched falsely or not, we consider the k-nearest neighbouring feature points of the point in consideration within the reference image and we calculate the angles of the lines formed by these k points and their corresponding matching points in the secondary image .
 We then normalize these k angles to a normal distribution with $\mu$ = 0 and $\sigma$ = 1 using equation
 $\frac{X-\mu}{\sigma}$
 Finally, we perform the angle calculation for the point in